Khrushchev thaw: Khrushchev's 1956 speech denouncing Stalin

 O kulcie jednostki i jego następstwach, Polish March 1956 print of the Secret Speech for the inner use in the PUWP.

 Khrushchev denounced Stalin in his speech On the Cult of Personality and Its Consequences, delivered at the closed session of the 20th Party Congress, behind closed doors, after midnight on 25 February 1956.
 After the delivery of the speech, it was officially disseminated in a shorter form among members of the Soviet Communist Party across the USSR starting 5 March 1956.

 Advised by his ally Anastas Mikoyan and Gulag returnees like Alexei Snegov and Olga Shatunovskaya, Khrushchev also initiated a wave of rehabilitations.
 This action officially restored the reputations of many millions of victims, who were killed or imprisoned in the Great Purge under Stalin.
-Further, tentative moves were made through official and unofficial channels to relax restrictions on freedom of speech that had been held over from the rule of Stalin.
+Furthermore, Khrushchev moved to relax restrictions on freedom of speech that had been held over from the Stalin era.

 Khrushchev's 1956 speech was the strongest effort ever in the USSR to bring political change, at that time, after several decades of fear of Stalin's rule.
-Khrushchev's speech was published internationally within a few months, and his initiatives to open and liberalize the USSR had surprised the world.
-Khrushchev's speech had angered many of his powerful enemies, thus igniting another round of ruthless power struggle within the Soviet Communist Party.
+The speech was published internationally within a few months, and his initiatives to open and liberalize the USSR had surprised the world.
+Khrushchev's speech angered many of his powerful enemies, thus igniting another round of power struggle within the Communist Party.